PULSE ART FAIR 2019

 DECEMBER 5-8, 2019 | MIAMI BEACH

-Black & White Gallery / Project Space and Perkeland* present the Savonarola Suite by Gregory Perkel.
-This ambitious and visually stunning polyphonic conversation between film, sculpture, sound and photography offers viewers the opportunity to interpret recent art market history from multiple perspectives of its various protagonists.
-It unveils existing deep stratification, ambiguities and dissonances and clears the stage for a new cultural ecosystem to be supported by diverse forms of visual content and media channels.
+Black & White Gallery / Project Space and Perkeland* present Savonarola Suite by Gregory Perkel.
+This ambitious cross-media conversation between film, sculpture, sound and photography offers viewers the opportunity to interpret recent art market history from multiple perspectives of its various protagonists.
+It unveils existing deep stratification, ambiguities and dissonances as well as clears the stage for a new cultural ecosystem to be supported by diverse forms of visual content and media channels.

 Savonarola Suite installation consists of two elements: a diptych of large-scale, visually stunning video works, documenting (Investigation) and burning (Savonarola Suite) four decades of art market history to project at Pulse Play platform for video art, and a set of photographs under the same title as the Savonarola Suite video work on view in Booth 520, reinforcing the installation's visual language.

 Investigation is a single-channel video that retraces and reveals four decades of the recent art market phenomenon of nonstop exhibitions, art fairs, biennials, etc. through monthly print issues of Art in America and Art News magazines (a total of some 700 volumes) from 1977, when the artist first arrived to New York City from Moscow, until 2017 — a time when the Internet had already reshaped every aspect of our lives.
 Paging through each magazine’s monthly issue chronicles compelling art market events that resonate poignantly with art market participants directly affected by its movements and the social relations it creates.
 Investigation video provides a unique opportunity to engage audience in exploration of the complex and sometimes paradoxical evolution of the recent art market and contemplate the wide-ranging effects of information in those pages prior to their destruction by fire.